taytestokes/after-thoughts/data/blog/react-and-webpack-setup-with-phoenix-1.6.md

 The Plug.Static plug will serve static assets from the `priv/static` directory of the application.

-If you look at the snippit above, we are giving the Plug.Static plug a few configuration options that are important to call out.
+If you look at the snippit above, the Plug.Static plug has a few configuration options that are being set by default that are important to call out.

 The `at` configuration defines where to reach for static assets, in our case this will be the default request path at `/`.
 This needs to be a string.